cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 teaching: 5
 exercises: 20
 questions:
-- "How well it got?"
+- "How good are the results?"
 objectives:
 - "Compare efficiencies between real data and simulated data."
-- "Compare efficiencies between sideband subtraction and fitting."
+- "Compare efficiencies between sideband subtraction and fitting methods."
 keypoints:
-- "There is a unique `.root` file for efficiencies in sideband method code."
+- "There is a unique `.root` file for efficiencies in the sideband method code."
 - "There is a `.root` file for each efficiencies in fitting method code."
 ---

 ## How sideband subtraction method code stores its files

-Sideband subtraction saves every efficiency plot in `efficiency/plots/` folder inside a single `generated_hist.root` file.
+the Sideband subtraction code saves every efficiency plot in `efficiency/plots/` folder inside a single `generated_hist.root` file.
 Lets check it!

-You probably now are in `main` directory.
-Lets go back a directory above.
+You're probably on the `main` directory.
+Lets go back a directory.

 ~~~
 cd ..